slowernews/wisdom-tldr/README.md

 > *«El dorados» are never drawn in the map.'*

-CHALLENGE: there are same fools though.
-Easy wins if you identify them.
+CHALLENGE: there are same people acting stupid though.
+Easy wins if you can identify them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*